A classical groupoid model for quantum networks: Mathematical foundations

 \subsection{Quantization}

-Here we describe a \textit{quantization} procedure, in the form of a dagger pseudofunctor where \cat{2Hilb} is a 2\-category that is known to be suitable for the description of quantum computational processes~\cite{Baez:1997, Vicary:2012, Vicary:2012hq, Reutter:2016}.
+Here we describe a \textit{quantization} procedure, in the form of a dagger $2$-functor where \cat{2Hilb} is a 2\-category that is suitable for the description of quantum computational processes~\cite{Baez:1997, Vicary:2012, Vicary:2012hq, Reutter:2016}.
 For this quantization procedure to be functorial, it is essential that the group actions arising from the 1\-morphisms of \GAf are free.

 We take the perspective on higher vector spaces arising from algebras, bimodules and intertwiners~\cite{Baez:2012, BDSV}.
-The pseudofunctor
+The $2$-functor

 from the 2\-category $\cat{C^*Alg}$ of finite dimensional $C^*$\-algebras, Hilbert bimodules and intertwiners~\cite{Buss:2012} to the 2\-category $\cat{2Hilb}$ of finite dimensional 2-Hilbert spaces, linear functors and natural transformations is a dagger equivalence.